Kinetic energy driven stripe formation and pairing in repulsive electronic systems: The sublattice parity principle

 The very good fit obtained to the dispersion curve of a single hole in an antiferromagnet by introducing the three parameters (\( \epsilon _{0} \), \( t_{0} \) and \( t_{2} \)) suggests that the complicated problem of a single hole in an antiferromagnet can be reduced to a single particle problem.
 This is a major simplification.
 If we really can neglect spin-flips and string-states, the single hole problem has been reduced to a single-particle problem.
 The spins have become static and their only function is to create a checkerboard like sublattice structure that keeps the hole moving on only one sublattice by forcing it to move in steps of two.
 Large \( J \) means in principle both large \( J_{z} \) and \( J_{\perp} \).
 A large \( J_{\perp} \) leads to spin-flips being relatively important and this will restore the string-states.
 Increasing the value of \( J \), and thus of \( J_{\perp} \), leads to spin-flips which will restore a string to the normal antiferromagnet.
 However, the relevant region of the Hubbard model and the $t$-$J$ model is the region of small values of \( J \).

-Stated in more general terms, the constraint on the motion of the holes (equivalent to the assumption of N{\'e}el order) may be regarded as a low energy selection rule on the matrix elements of the effective Hamiltonian.
+Stated more generally, the constraint on hole motion (equivalent to the assumption of N{\'e}el order) may be regarded as a low energy selection rule on the matrix elements of the effective Hamiltonian.
 The total $z$ component of spin (sublattice parity order) is a conserved quantum number and transitions between different sublattice states are banned.
 Whenever N{\'e}el order is strong, the states are effectively separated into two disjoint Hilbert spaces each for a different sublattice parity (magnetic $S_{z}$) quantum number.
 As we demonstrate in the main text, stripe order may be interpreted as an immediate consequence of sublattice parity quantum numbers.